 “Knowing this is surely significant.
 It made me aware of why I know what I know and how knowledge progresses.
 In conclusion, the metaphor is better applicable to natural science than arts.”

 Every TOK essay is different and some titles may lend themselves well to this structure and others not as much so whilst this is a good outline, don’t worry if you feel like you need to deviate from it.
 This is based on my own experiences in the IB.
-You are welcome to read this example essay and learn from it, as long as you of course don’t plagiarise.
-If you have any questions, feel free to get in touch!
+You are welcome to read this example essay and learn from it, as long as you don’t plagiarise of course.

 To read the full essay, click here.